mihai-scurtu/qfort-editr/README.md

 Use the top input to update the comment.
 Use the arrow keys to navigate the pseudo-spreadsheet, and click export to receive a CSV blueprint.

-The utility is in a very early state, but I plan on adding a bunch of features.
+The editor is in a very early state, but I plan on adding a bunch of features.